 The cystogram is a safe examination.

-- As with any bladder catheterisation there is a small risk of infection.
-Following this examination, if you find it painful with increased urgency in urinating or if you have a temperature, please contact your G.P as a course of antibiotics may be required.
+- As with any bladder catheterization there is a small risk of infection.
+Following this examination, if you find it painful with increased urgency in urinating or if you have a temperature, please contact your GP or NHS 111 as a course of antibiotics may be required.

-- If catheterisation is required during the examination you may experience discomfort urinating, it usually resolves in less than 12 hours.
+- If catheterization is required during the examination you may experience discomfort urinating, it usually resolves in less than 12 hours.
 Your urine may also be slightly pink after the test but it is not anything to worry about.
-You should see your GP if you experience any bleeding or difficulties with passing urine.
+You should see your GP or contact the NHS 111 service if you experience any bleeding or difficulties with passing urine.

 Will the examination be painful?

-A cystogram may cause a little discomfort during catheterisation.
-In addition as the dye is introduced your bladder will start to feel full, if the feeling of “fullness” becomes unbearable please inform the radiographer during the procedure.
+A cystogram may cause a little discomfort during catheterization.
+In addition as the X-ray dye is introduced your bladder will start to feel full, if the feeling of “fullness” becomes unbearable please inform the radiographer during the procedure.

 What about aftercare?